-- 403. These impacts satisfy the low threshold that the ESA, its implementing regulations, and the Services' Consultation Handbook set for a "may affect" determination. - 404.
-Despite these direct and indirect effects, EPA determined that the Registration Actions will have "no effect" by unlawfully constricting the action area using UDLs that only included areas within the 34 states where there is data that cotton or soybeans have actually been grown in the past, as compared to the authorized use in the Registration Actions. - 405.
+- 445. These impacts satisfy the low threshold that the ESA, its implementing regulations, and the Services' Consultation Handbook set for a "may affect" determination. - 446.
+Despite these direct and indirect effects, EPA determined that the Registration Actions will have "no effect" by unlawfully constricting the action area using UDLs that only included areas within the 34 states where there is data that cotton or soybeans have actually been grown in the past, as compared to the authorized use in the Registration Actions. - 447.
 EPA then limited this already constricted action area to the edge of the UDL with an in-field 57-foot omnidirectional setback and a 310-ft downwind setback in the 287 counties where endangered plants grow near the fields (as opposed to the thousands of counties covered by the approval) based on an unsupported assumption that dicamba will not leave the field.
-EPA now admits that it arrived at a 57-foot omnidirectional buffer after discounting EPA scientists' 2018 recommendation to expand the action area to 443 feet due to political reasons. - 406.
-In the majority of counties where cotton and soybean have been grown in the past, EPA extended the action area beyond the fields by only 98 feet, despite EPA's knowledge that dicamba drifts hundreds of feet and likely can be misplaced miles from the field due to volatility. - 407.
-EPA then further unlawfully constricted the action area by limiting the species range and critical habitat locations to those of only listed non-monocot plants and listed species that have an obligate relationship to non-monocot plants.
+EPA now admits that it arrived at a 57-foot omnidirectional buffer after discounting EPA scientists' 2018 recommendation to expand the action area to 443 feet due to political reasons. - 448.
+In the majority of counties where cotton and soybean have been grown in the past, EPA extended the action area beyond the fields by only 98 feet, despite EPA's knowledge that dicamba drifts hundreds of feet and likely can be misplaced miles from the field due to volatility.